Chung Kim-wah: Exile

 Chung was investigated by the National Security Department for his public survey on the 2022 Russian invasion of Ukraine.
 He left for United Kingdom that April, following several arrests on political dissidents, citing concerns of his safety.

-In December 2024, the National Security Department issued an warrant for Chung for "inciting secession of the state" and "colluding with foreign countries or external forces to endanger the national security".
+In December 2024, the National Security Department issued a warrant for Chung for "inciting secession of the state" and "colluding with foreign countries or external forces to endanger the national security".
 The government accused him for advocating Hong Kong independence; and of treason, for pleading foreign sanctions against People's Republic of China and the government of Hong Kong.
 Chung maintains his innocence.

 On 14 January 2025, Chung’s wife and son in Hong Kong were detained from home to two police stations for investigation by the national security agents.
 Eight days later (22 January), Chung's brother and two sisters were also detained from their homes to 3 different police stations for investigation by the agents.